Skill1993/studProjByTutors/README.md

 This repository contains some projects that was completed during studying Swift

 # Boners
-It is a simple game that plays with random numbers
+Dice rolling game

 # Swoosh

-Sport app
+Sport style app with few VC's

 # Hustle Mode